clux/logule/Readme.md

 Logule is an advanced logging utility for nodejs.
 It is analogous to `console.log` and can take multiple arguments, but additionally it prefixes the current time, the log level, and optionally, a caller prefix.

+Shortcut methods for the log levels are available as `log.error`, `log.warn`, `log.info` and `log.debug`.
+These methods are additionally chainable.

 ## Usage
 Here's with a prefix: